 The visualization below reveals subject headings assigned to the sheet music by the creator of the collection, Frances G. Spencer.
 It represents more than 11,000 pieces in the collection that have been digitized for the Baylor Digital Collections.
 Using the free Tableau Public tool, researchers may download the file and explore the data in detail, including titles, composers, lyricists, and publishers.

-To view numbers and additional subjects, hover over or select a block.
+To view numbers of records and additional subjects, hover over or select a block.